APPENDIX B: BYLAWS, CONFLICT OF INTEREST POLICY

 Regular meetings of the Directors may be held at such places and at such times as the Directors may determine.

-Special Meetings of the Directors may be held at any time and at any place when called by the Chairman of the Board of Directors (or if there be no such Chairman, the President) or by two or more Directors.
+Special Meetings of the Directors may be held at any time and at any place when called by the Chair of the Board of Directors (or if there be no such Chair, the President) or by two or more Directors.

 At any meeting of the Directors a majority of the Directors then in office shall constitute a quorum.
 Any meeting may be adjourned by a majority of the votes cast upon the question, whether or not a quorum is present, and the meeting may be held as adjourned without further notice.